 What muscles does cobra pose work?

-Cobra pose primarily strengthens the erector spinae, rhomboids, and trapezius (your upper and mid back muscles) while stretching the rectus abdominis, hip flexors, and chest.
+Cobra pose primarily engages the erector spinae, rhomboids, and middle and lower trapezius (your upper and mid back muscles) while stretching the rectus abdominis, hip flexors, and pectorals.
 Your glutes and posterior deltoids work as secondary stabilizers.
-It's one of the most effective bodyweight exercises for counteracting the effects of prolonged sitting.
+It's one of the most accessible bodyweight exercises for counteracting the effects of prolonged sitting.

 What's the difference between cobra pose and upward dog?